cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - **Other...**
       - `Telemetry`: OFF
 ## Conclusion
-This guide was about Minecraft installation and optimization guide!
+This guide was about Minecraft installation and optimization!
 I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧